Epistimis/com.epistimis.uddl.parent/TROUBLESHOOTING.md

 be overlooked by edit window caches even if the runtime is restarted.
 Closing the file appears to flush the cache - the errors are gone when the file is reopened in the editor
 1. You may need to update Maven and/or Gradle.
 These can get out of synch with Eclipse and cause builds to fail in strange ways.
-* To update Gradle, select the parent project (e.g. `com.epistimis.uddl.parent`), right click to bring up the context menu, then select Gradle -> Refresh Gradle Project.
+* To update Gradle, select a parent project (e.g. `com.epistimis.uddl.parent`), right click to bring up the context menu, then select Gradle -> Refresh Gradle Project.
 See screenshot:

 ![Screenshot 2023-02-23 at 2 01 01 PM](https://user-images.githubusercontent.com/120406738/221041367-5f170a36-d87b-42a7-923e-3864994a91bc.png)